 Carrie runs the design division of Keybridge Communications.
 She has extensive experience in virtually all areas of PR design, including branding, marketing, logos, infographics, publications, and web development.
 In her free time, she enjoys traveling and photography.

 Mike oversees web development, coding, and back-end systems.
-He’s a Certified Public Accountant and a Microsoft Dynamics Certified Professional.
+His hundreds of projects include e-commerce, association management, and API integrations.
 An accomplished piano, banjo, and bass player, Mike has studied under Victor Wooten.
 He enjoys spending time with his wife and two daughters.

 Sam Ryan founded Keybridge Web and oversees strategic growth.
 He’s a former writer for the Wall Street Journal, a member of the DC Entrepreneurs’ Organization, and rowed on the varsity crew for Columbia University.
 He’s an avid guitar player and has two red-headed daughters.